 The iPhone 3G and iPhone 3GS are some of the easiest iOS devices to DIY repair.
-With the right tools and parts, swapping out your bad LCD for a brand new one is a pretty easy and much cheaper than purchasing a new iPhone.
+With the right tools and parts, swapping out your bad LCD is much cheaper than purchasing a new iPhone.

 - Screen is very dim or you can barely see an image

 - Lines or pixels distorting the screen

 - If your iPhone seems to work aka you can hear system sounds, slide to unlock, but can't see an image - your LCD probably went out

 What you need for a DIY earpiece speaker replacement

 iMore recommends using only quality and genuine parts from a reputable supplier like iFixYouri.
 They have quality parts, tools, and much more for all your repair needs.

 - Suction cup